ColeyG/oxford-theme/README.md

 - `npm run dev` spins up a gatsby dev server
 - `npm run prod` create a set of static pages!

-## License

-All rights are reserved to their respective creators.
-You can license a copy of this theme my mailing the creators

 ## Project Tracking

 Project assets are hosted [here](https://drive.google.com/drive/folders/12V9GKE85i06aBOf5SLbEkPRbQmqnlRHn?usp=sharing)